-The Phonic Alphabet is aimed at children 3+.
+The Peppa Pig Phonic Alphabet is aimed at children ages 3 and over.
 You receive a Peppa shaped alphabet with a square shaped whole in the middle of his body and 8 cubes with a letter of the alphabet on each side.

 There are 4 different activity settings on Peppa Pig for your child to choose from.
 ABC, Spell option, a Quiz and Sing a long activity.
 Peppa will then ask a question depending on which activity you have chosen and you child then needs to find the correct answer on the cube and place in it Peppa’s tummy.
 Peppa will then confirm if the answer is correct.
 The familiar voice from Peppa made Alfie very excited.
 If you answer the correct answer Peppa will also respond with a well done much to Alfie’s delight.